Shantanu218/excel_to_PDF/README.md

 # What is this app?

-This is an app that creates PDF invoices out of excel sheets
+This is an app that converts excel sheets into PDF invoices

-Add your file to the invoices folder to use this app